 Apparently steak is not a product destined only for the Earth: Aleph Farms and his partners managed to make meat in space for the first time.

-The experiment, conducted aboard the Russian sector in the International Space Station (ISS), used a device from 3D Bioprinting Solutions to produce a 3D printed steak.
-The Aleph 3D Printed Meat Growth Technique replicates the muscle generation mechanisms of cow muscles, but under artificial conditions.
-The only variation in space is the fastest realization, because the mechanism literally 'prints' in 'double-sided', that is, it cultivates meat from two sides without suffering the limits of gravity.
+The experiment, conducted aboard the Russian sector of the International Space Station (ISS), used a device from 3D Bioprinting Solutions to produce a 3D-printed meat steak.
+The Aleph 3D printed meat growth technique replicates the muscle-generating mechanisms of cow muscles, but under artificial conditions.
+The only variation in space is the faster implementation, because the mechanism literally 'prints' in 'front-back' mode, that is, it cultivates meat from two sides without suffering the limits of gravity.

-There is still a long way to go for mass production.
-However, Yoav Reisler of Aleph Farms stated the company's intention to increase production of synthetic meat on land, using large-scale "bio farms".
-These are systems that can greatly reduce costs and production times: you can consider them real "food printers".
+There's still a long way to go for mass production.
+However, Yoav Reisler of Aleph Farms declared the company's intention to increase production in the meantime synthetic meat on land, using large-scale “organic farms”.
+These are systems that can greatly reduce production costs and times: you can consider them real "food printing houses".
 A type of factory that could become very common in the near future.

 3D printed meat: perfect in space

 This type of production could be particularly useful for astronauts.
-Spacecraft staff cannot afford the luxury of building farms: 'growing' 3D printed meat can be much more convenient and easier than eating special food.
-While waiting to affect the feasibility of space travel, however, Aleph Farms aims to reduce the impact of man on the environment.
-'Cultured' meat (such as 'vegan' meat) can bring down mass farms.
+Spaceship staff don't have the luxury of setting up farms: 'growing' 3D printed meat can be much more convenient and easier than eating special food.
+While waiting to be able to influence the feasibility of space travel, however, Aleph Farms aims to reduce man's impact on the environment.
+'Cultivated' meat (like 'vegan') can bring down mass farms.

 Less energy, less water, less land and obviously less emissions.